GSA/plainlanguage.gov/_guidelines/words/avoid-jargon.md

 Legal language is a major source of annoying jargon.
 Readers can do without archaic jargon such as "hereafter," "heretofore," and "therewith."

-Professor Joseph Kimble (2006), a noted scholar on legal writing, warns that we should avoid those words and formalisms that give legal writing its musty smell.
+Professor Joseph Kimble (2006), a noted scholar on legal writing, warns that we should avoid words and formalisms that give legal writing its musty smell.
 He includes the following words in his list of examples:

 - above-mentioned
 - aforementioned
 - foregoing
 - henceforth
-- hereafte
+- hereafter
 - hereby
+- heretofore
 - herewith
 - thereafter
 - thereof